Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for both humans and pets.

-When a strawberry is removed from the ground to a pot, much of the process remains the same.
+When a strawberry is removed from the garden to a pot, much of the process remains the same.
 Once you have the plant in hand, you whittle a root ball, pot the strawberry, and give it some water.
 Removing it in the first place, however, requires more care.

 From One Patch to Another